soflyy/oxygen-bugs-and-features/README.md

 # Oxygen Bugs and Features

-This repository is for the submission and tracking of bug reports and feature requests for the Oxygen plugin.
+This repository is for the submission and tracking of bug reports and feature requests for Oxygen Classic.

 How to submit a bug report
 ---